Responsible for the management and affairs of health and community services in the Central region of the province.

 RHA trustees cannot be employees or medical staff of an RHA.

-The trustees of an authority shall be appointed for a term of 3 years and may be re-appointed to one further term of three years.
+The Trustees of an Authority shall be appointed for a term of three years and may be re-appointed to one further term of three years.
 A Trustee whose term of office has expired continues to be a Trustee until he or she is reappointed or replaced.

 The Central Regional Integrated Health Authority Board of Trustees is seeking to fill four board member positions.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified in the board profile above and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.